November 2019 – First contract awarded for station architectural design

 Minor impact on your trips at this station

-As trains will not be able to pull onto the tail tracks to turn around, customers goign toward Snowdon will exceptionnally board on the exit platform.
-The train will then switch tracks when it departs toward Snowdon. .
+As trains will not be able to pull onto the tail tracks to turn around, customers going toward Snowdon will exceptionnally have to board on the exit platform.
+The train will then switch tracks when it departs toward Snowdon.

 As part of the input data collection, geotechnical tests have begun along the corridor between Saint-Michel métro station and Highway 25 in Anjou.

-The purpose of the tests, which will take place throughout the summer, is to classify soil and rock in the targeted area in preparation for the construction of the underground tunnel and stations.
+The purpose of the tests is to classify soil and rock in the selected area in preparation for the construction of the underground tunnel and stations.
 The tests comprise two major phases, namely seismic surveys and boring tests.

-1. The seismic surveys involve sending waves into the ground through percussion along a conducting wire connected to sensors.
-This non-intrusive, rapid, one-time method limits the number of boring tests, necessary to the characterization, which will be conducted in a second phase of exploratory work.
+1. Seismic surveys involve sending waves into the ground along a conducting wire connected to sensors.
+This non-intrusive, quick, one-time method limits the number of boring tests required for classification that will be conducted in a second phase of exploratory work.

 2. Boring tests allow us to obtain more detailed data on soil and rock conditions, such as their resistance and profile.
 These characteristics serve as input data for the engineers who will design the plans and specifications.

-The location where the tests are performed does not necessarily correspond to the future métro station or tunnel location.
+The location where the tests are performed does not necessarily correspond to the locations of future métro stations or tunnels.

-In the case of the current test, the lines extend over a length of approximately 40 to 70 metres, with sensors installed every 3 metres.
+The current test involves extending lines over 40 to 70 metres, with sensors installed every 3 metres.

 The cable is equipped with sensors that act as refraction wave receivers.
-The sensors are connected to the seismic line and slightly sunken into the ground or the road along the entire line.
+The sensors are connected to the seismic line and slightly inserted into the ground or the road along the entire line.

 The geophysical technician measures the wave refraction data directly on site and ensures that the signals are clear.
 Subsequent interpretation of the data will help identify the characteristics of the rock.